What’s an advance care plan?

-An Advance Care Plan is one that sets out the wishes, beliefs, values and preferences for a person’s future care.
-It provides a guide to help health and social care professionals (and anyone else who might have to make decisions about their care) to make decisions if the person becomes too unwell to make them for themselves or to communicate them.
+An advance care plan sets out the wishes, beliefs, values and preferences for a person’s future care.
+It provides a guide to help health and social care professionals to make decisions if the person becomes too unwell to make them for themselves or to communicate them.

 Not everyone will want to make an advance care plan, but it may be especially relevant for:

-- People at risk of losing mental capacity – for example, through progressive illness.
+- People at risk of losing mental capacity e.g., through progressive illness.

-- People whose mental capacity varies at different times – for example, through mental illness.
+- People whose mental capacity varies at different times e.g., through mental illness.

 Support might include: